tooth2/chatbot/README.md

 - In file `chatbot.h` / `chatbot.cpp`, make changes to the class `ChatBot` such that it complies with the Rule of Five.
 Make sure to properly allocate / deallocate memory resources on the heap and also copy member data where it makes sense to you.
 In each of the methods (e.g. the copy constructor), print a string of the type "ChatBot Copy Constructor" to the console so that you can see which method is called in later examples.

 3. Exclusive Ownership
 - In file `chatlogic.h` / `chatlogic.cpp`, adapt the vector `_nodes` in a way that the instances of `GraphNodes` to which the vector elements refer are exclusively owned by the class `ChatLogic`.
-Use an appropriate type of smart pointer to achieve this.
-Where required, make changes to the code such that data structures and function parameters reflect the changes.
 When passing the `GraphNode` instances to functions, make sure to not transfer ownership and try to contain the changes to class `ChatLogic` where possible.

 4. Moving Smart Pointers
 - In files `chatlogic.h` / `chatlogic.cpp` and `graphnodes.h` / `graphnodes.cpp` change the ownership of all instances of `GraphEdge` in a way such that each instance of `GraphNode` exclusively owns the outgoing `GraphEdges` and holds non-owning references to incoming `GraphEdges`.
 Use appropriate smart pointers and where required, make changes to the code such that data structures and function parameters reflect the changes.
 When transferring ownership from class `ChatLogic`, where all instances of `GraphEdge` are created, into instances of `GraphNode`, make sure to use move semantics.